royston/RecommendationEngine/README.md

 ##Recommendation Engine
-Building a recommendataion engine, powered by Machine Learning.
+Building a recommendation engine, powered by Machine Learning.
 Inspired by the Coursera course I just completed.

+Using Pearson distance to calculate similarity between any two given users